ZoTz99/MikroMood/README.md

 # MikroMood
-MikroMood: a simple and tiny emulation of the famous MiniMoog on STM32F4
+MikroMood: a simple and tiny emulation of the famous MiniMoog developed on STM32F4

 See the MikroMooD.pdf and MikroMood.pptx files for more info!